Michal78900/MapEditorReborn/README.md

 [EXILED](https://github.com/Exiled-Team/EXILED) version **2.11.1+** must be installed for this to work.

-Place the "SerpentsHand.dll" file in your **EXILED/Plugins** folder.
+Place the "MapEditorReborn.dll" file in your **EXILED/Plugins** folder.

 At the first start of the server with the plugin installed, a folder named **MapEditorReborn** will be created inside **EXILED/Configs** directory.
 This folder is used to store your map schematics files.